umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 __Example of using base class properties instead of Singleton accessors:__

 _This example shows how you can access all sorts of Umbraco services in a `SurfaceController` without relying on Singletons.
-These same properties exist on all of Umbraco's base clases that you commonly use including razor views._
+These same properties exist on all of Umbraco's base classes that you commonly use including razor views._